dialogic-godot/dialogic/README.md

 Now you can add the node `addons/dialogs/Dialog.tscn` to your scenes and use it on your projects.

-You can set the dialog script (.json) on the inspector variable "External File".

-You can also set the dialog content by changing the variable `dialog_script` of the node.
+You can set the dialog script (.json) on the inspector variable "External File" or by setting the dialog content by changing the variable `dialog_script` of the node.

 ### Credits
 Code made by [Emilio Coppola](https://github.com/coppolaemilio).